Status in New England

 For Invasive Plants (terrestrial or aquatic)

 - Massachusetts Invasive Plant Advisory Group (MIPAG).
 This group maintains lists of plant species in Massachusetts considered to be “Invasive”, “Likely Invasive”, and “Potentially Invasive”.
-It also has a list of Early Detection Priority Species.
-Website: http://www.massnrc.org/mipag/index.htm.
-Early detection priorities (as of March 16, 2011) are listed here: http://www.massnrc.org/mipag/docs/EarlyDetectionMIPAG.pdf.
+Website: https://www.massnrc.org/mipag/index.htm.
 The lists are non-regulatory.
-Information accessed March 8, 2017.
+Last updated January 2024.

 - Massachusetts Prohibited Plant List.
 It is illegal to import, sell, and trade the plants on this list within the Commonwealth of Massachusetts.
-Website: http://www.mass.gov/eea/agencies/agr/farm-products/plants/massachusetts-prohibited-plant-list.html.
-Information accessed March 8, 2017.
+Website: https://www.mass.gov/massachusetts-prohibited-plant-list.
+Updated March 2023, with additions made on September 2024.

-- NH Prohibited Invasive Plant Species List.
-Updated 01/31/2017.
-The State of New Hampshire, under rule, Agr 3800 prohibits anyone from collecting, transporting, importing, exporting, moving, buying, selling, distributing, propagating, or transplanting any of the species on this list.
-Webpage: https://www.agriculture.nh.gov/publications-forms/documents/prohibited-invasive-species.pdf.
-Information accessed March 8, 2017.
+- New Hampshire Comprehensive Invasive Plant List.
+January 2023.
+Includes prohibited, watch and early detection rapid response (EDRR) species.
+Webpage: https://www.agriculture.nh.gov/publications-forms/documents/nh-invasive-plant-list.pdf.
+The State of New Hampshire, under rule, Agr 3800 prohibits anyone from collecting, transporting, importing, exporting, moving, buying, selling, distributing, propagating, or transplanting any of the prohibited species Webpage: https://www.gencourt.state.nh.us/rules/state_agencies/agr3800.html Accessed 16 October 2024.

 - Connecticut Invasive Plant List.
 Includes invasive and potentially invasive plants as determined by the Connecticut Invasive Plants Council in accordance with Connecticut General Statutes § 22a-381a through §22a-381d.
 A subset of the species on this list are prohibited from importation, movement, sale, purchase, transplanting, cultivation and distribution under CT General Statutes §22a-381d.
-Webpage: http://cipwg.uconn.edu/invasive_plant_list/.
-Information accessed March 9, 2017.
+Webpage: https://cipwg.media.uconn.edu/wp-content/uploads/sites/244/2024/10/CT-Invasive-Plant-List-2024_Scientific-Name.pdf.
+Updated October 2024.

 For Other Terrestrial Invasive Species, Pests or Pathogens